-Some canines find seizure control with phenobarbital, potassium bromide,or a combination of both drugs, or other drugs, and more information is needed to learn if these drugs also help with Chinook dyskinesia type episodes (also called "Chinook Seizures") as well as if they work to control other Chinook type seizures.
+Some canines find seizure control with phenobarbital, potassium bromide, a combination of both drugs, or other newer drugs.
+More information is needed to learn if drugs also help with Chinook dyskinesia type episodes (also called "Chinook Seizures") as well as if they work to control other types of seizures.

 To help during the actual seizure, valium may be given rectally which may help to shorten the duration of a seizure, lessen the severity, and reduce the time it takes for a Chinook to rebound from the effects of their seizure.
 This treatment works in some but not all dogs of other breeds.
 Owners often express a feeling of overwhelming helplessness as they watch their Chinook go through a seizure event.
 With valium on hand, this helplessness can be replaced with a feeling of control and relief.

 The following precautions, guidelines, and instruction sheet on the use of valium per rectum for canines was provided by a veterinary neurologist.
-This info is printed here for your information only: please do your own research.
+This info is printed here for your information only: please do your own research and ask your vet!

 NOTE: if you have a Chinook with seizures, and if you are interested in learning more about this valium protocol - talk with your vet, and/or consult with a veterinary neurologist.
 A list of veterinarians specializing in neurology can be found here: http://www.acvim.org/